zelanko/sql-docs.ko-kr/docs/relational-databases/security/encryption/use-sql-server-connector-with-sql-encryption-features.md

     ```sql
     USE master;
     CREATE CREDENTIAL Azure_EKM_TDE_cred
-        WITH IDENTITY = 'ContosoDevKeyVault', -- for public Azure
+        WITH IDENTITY = 'ContosoDevKeyVault', -- for global Azure
         -- WITH IDENTITY = 'ContosoDevKeyVault.vault.usgovcloudapi.net', -- for Azure Government
-        -- WITH IDENTITY = 'ContosoDevKeyVault.vault.azure.cn', -- for Azure China
+        -- WITH IDENTITY = 'ContosoDevKeyVault.vault.azure.cn', -- for Azure China 21Vianet
         -- WITH IDENTITY = 'ContosoDevKeyVault.vault.microsoftazure.de', -- for Azure Germany
         SECRET = 'EF5C8E094D2A4A769998D93440D8115DReplace-With-AAD-Client-Secret'
     FOR CRYPTOGRAPHIC PROVIDER AzureKeyVault_EKM_Prov;